 Accelerate Your Backup with USB 3.0

-With the LaCie Porsche Design Mobile Drive's USB 3.0 interface, you'll be able to transfer files faster than ever before.
+With the LaCie Porsche Design Desktop Drive's USB 3.0 interface, you'll be able to get the job done faster than ever before.
+Speeds up to 5 Gb/s allow you to transfer a 700MB video file in just under 7 seconds*.
 Back up your photos, exchange audio and video files with your friends, or make sure that your important files are kept safe.
-With speeds up to 100 MB/s**, the possibilities are endless.
+With the LaCie Desktop Drive, the possibilities are endless.

 Porsche Design Form, LaCie Function

-We first worked with Porsche in 2003 and it resulted in one of our most popular hard drives that's still talked about today.
-With the LaCie Mobile Drive, we've produced an exclusive and timeless shape, with solid, reliable hardware that's sure to last for years.
+LaCie worked with Porsche in 2003 and it resulted in one of the most popular hard drives that's still talked about today.
+With the LaCie Desktop Drive, the exclusive and timeless shape returns, with solid, reliable hardware that's sure to last for years.
 You can use it anywhere and be confident that you're getting superb performance.

 Safe, Strong, and Aluminum

-With 3 mm of solid aluminum casing surrounding the disk inside, the LaCie Mobile Drive keeps your data solidly protected.
+With 5 mm of solid aluminum casing surrounding the disk inside, the Porsche Design Desktop Drive keeps your data solidly protected.
 LaCie and Porsche Design worked together to combine form and function-resulting in a drive that looks great (and works great!) no matter where you take it.

 Designed for Your Mac®